About Marcille Wallis

 I have played in professional capacities since I was a teenager, accompanying singers and instrumentalists of many different musical genres, from country singers to aspiring rock stars to operatic sopranos.
 For many years I was organist in my childhood church (First Baptist Church of Arcadia, Florida) and I've anchored the orchestra at piano for a number of Broadway-style musicals.

 An interest in early music led me to take up the dulcimer in 1991.
 I attended Asheville, North Carolina's inaugural "Swannanoa Gathering," an annual series of folk arts workshops internationally known as an inspiration for serious students of traditional acoustic music.
-I've attended five additional "Gatherings" experiencing Old-Time Week, Dulcimer Week, and Celtic Week, and have assisted Maggie Sansone in the teaching of a beginning hammer dulcimer class.
+I've since attended five additional "Gatherings" experiencing Old-Time Week, Dulcimer Week, and Celtic Week, and have assisted Maggie Sansone in the teaching of a beginning hammer dulcimer class.

 Working with Port Charlotte guitarist Anthony Delle Donne I began making presentations in Charlotte County, Florida, schools.
 Out of this collaboration grew an invitation for us to play at the newly opened Celtic Ray Public House in Punta Gorda, Florida, in 1997.
 Drawing upon our shared love of music and my years in the classroom, we formed a band, naming it "Ceol Binn," which is Irish for "sweet music."